This post may contain affiliate links.

 I consulted with a holistic veterinarian who confirmed that I was feeding too much liver and hearts, both very rich, especially for a puppy.
-Another problem was that the chicken we were getting from our grocery store wasn’t a good fit for feeding raw – bacteria growth was also a contributing factor.
-Adult dogs can process bacteria quickly; puppies cannot.
+Another problem was that the chicken we were getting from our grocery store wasn't a good fit for feeding raw – bacteria growth was also a contributing factor.
+Adult dogs can process bacteria quickly; some puppies cannot.

 As a result of this consultation, I had our dogs tested and all of them tested with a level of intolerance to chicken.
 Today, my dogs don't eat chicken, guinea hen, turkey, or pheasant.
 However, they do well on duck, quail, and emu.